nnhsse202122/music-server/README.md

 In class slection, Teachers can create as many classrooms as they'd like with their desired functionality with the plus sign button.
 Those including: Class Name, Ability to submit songs, Ability for students to join, Ability for Student to see playlists, and Lock Submissions to Tokens.

 ## Student Classes selection
-Student's can join as many classes to add songs to Teacher's playists with the plus sign button.
+Student's can join multiple classes and add songs.
 Class name, code, submissions ability and tokens will be displayed.
 Clicking on Songs will take them to Student View

 ## Student View
 The student view is just a simple search bar, where students can enter their favorite song in and the website will return the top 3 results found on YouTube.
 After searching for a song and locating it, the student is told to verify that the song is clean.